Stronger Together – Peer Support

 Stronger Together

-An evidence-based, peer-to-peer supportive program that uses trained, supervised cancer survivor-volunteers to fill gaps in professional support services and assist cancer patients and their families navigate their treatment.
+An evidence-based, peer-to-peer support program that uses trained, supervised cancer survivor-volunteers to help fill gaps in professional support services.
+Through structured mentorship, these trained volunteers assist cancer patients and their families in navigating treatment, managing distress, and accessing emotional and practical support.

 OBJECTIVES: